JordanFinch72/Lema/README.md

 # LEMA: The Linguistic Etymology Map Assistant

+## Vision

-LEMA is a tool that allows people to create custom etymology maps, as seen on the /r/etymologymaps subreddit (https://reddit.com/r/etymologymaps).
+LEMA is a tool that allows people to create custom etymology maps, such as those seen on the [/r/etymologymaps](https://reddit.com/r/etymologymaps) subreddit.
+Users can search for any word from the list of supported languages and see its etymological history appear before their very eyes.
+Users can then tailor this map to their liking and share it with the community through the Community Showcase - or, if they prefer, by exporting an image of the map instead!

+## Project Supervisor
+Dr. Thomas Wennekers, University of Plymouth

 ## Libraries/Frameworks